Disability Analysis File Restricted Access File

 The appendix of Volume 2 in the documentation below contains more information about the MEF linkable file.

 - DAF-RSA 911 Linkable File.
 This is a mini-DAF for Rehabilitation Services Administration (RSA) participants containing information for records from the DAF that match RSA records.
-It also includes a version of the original RSA data files provided by the Department of Education.
+The Department of Education implemented significant changes to the RSA-911 file in July of 2017.
+Because of the change, DAF-RSA 911 Linkable File includes two files: one for those in RSA records through June 2017, and a second file for new records from July 2017 - December 2021.
 The appendix of Volume 2 in the documentation below contains more information about the RSA linkable file.
 Use of this data requires authorization from RSA through a simple project approval process.
 Contact ^ORDES DAF for information on requesting approval to use these data.

 - Local Economic Data from the LAUS and SAIPE.
 Beginning in the DAF12, SAS formats containing data from the Local Area Unemployment Statistics (LAUS) and Small Area Income and Poverty Estimates (SAIPE) are available for linking to the DAF.
 These formats contain county-level annual unemployment rates from the LAUS, and county-level monthly poverty rates and median income from the SAIPE.
 Because data from the LAUS and SAIPE are geography-specific and not person-level, we have stored this information as SAS formats rather than individual-level variables.
 You can find more information on these economic data and how to access the SAS formats in Volume 2 of the DAF documentation.